-The statement of net assets presents information on all of the MDC's assets and liabilities, with the difference between the two reported as net assets.
-Over time, increases or decreases in net assets may serve as a useful indicator of whether the financial position of the MDC is improving or deteriorating.
+The statement of net position presents information on all of the MDC's assets and liabilities, with the difference between the two reported as net position.
+Over time, increases or decreases in net position may serve as a useful indicator of whether the financial position of the MDC is improving or deteriorating.

-The statement of activities presents information showing how the government's net assets changed during the most recent fiscal year.
-All changes in net assets are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.
+The statement of activities presents information showing how the government's net position changed during the most recent fiscal year.
+All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of related cash flows.